Lewis & ClarkCollege of Arts & Sciences

 Taught: Each semester, 1 semester credit.

 Sight-reading, study, and performance of music representing diverse jazz styles arranged for big-band instrumentation.
 Styles of specific big bands, past and present.
 Ensemble rehearses and performs quality big-band jazz compositions and arrangements.
-Opportunities for solo improvisation, development of ensemble skills.
+Opportunities for solo improvisation and development of ensemble skills.

 Instructor: Dan Balmer